 This paper describes an approach to combining range data from both a set of sonar sensors as well as from a directional laser range finder to efficiently take advantage of the characteristics of both types of devices when exploring and mapping unknown worlds.
 We call our approach "just in time sensing" because it uses the more accurate but constrained laser range sensor only as needed, based upon a preliminary interpretation of sonar data.
-In this respect, it resembles "just in time" inventory control which attempts to judiciously obtain materials for industrial manufacturing only when and as needed.
+Is has the advantage of allowing rapid sensing of the environment with comparatively high accuracy.